 - De-stress.
-Recognise you are not alone and that there are solutions
+Realise you are not alone and that there are solutions to this problem

 - Understand the underlying issues so you can tackle them better.
-Usually the reason will either be
+Usually, the reason is:

 - a lack of spare cash;